-Here are a few tips to help you get a better return on your social retargeting ad campaigns:
+Twitter's Tailored Audiences is only days old, yet we already have a few tips to help you get a better return on your social retargeting ad campaigns.

 - Optimize for mobile: The majority of Twitter users are on mobile devices.
 Tailor your ads for mobile users--if your ads point users to your website, it had better be optimized for a fantastic mobile experience.